norm-ideal/chrome-latin-post-FIGS/README.md

-# chrome-post-latin-FIGS
+# chrome-latin-post-FIGS
 Chromebook Input method of French, Italian, German and Spanish.

-It is based on POST-LATIN key strokes, such as e' for é or u" for ü.
+It is based on latin-post key strokes, such as e' for é or u" for ü.